twagar11/ansible-labs/4-playbooks-and-roles.md

 ```

 The preceding output is truncated, and you will find a great many
-variables associated with the task---this is because any gathered facts,
+variables associated with the task -- this is because any gathered facts,
 and internal Ansible variables, are all available to the task.
 However,
 if you scroll through the list, you will be able to confirm that there
-is no variable called [mobile].
+is no variable called `mobile`.

 Hence, this should be enough information to fix your playbook.
 Enter
 [q] to quit the debugger: